awesome-cloud-dx/awesome-cloud-dx/README.md

 - [FlightControl](https://flightcontrol.dev/) - Fullstack Deploy Platform that runs on your own cloud.
 Bringing world-class DX to fullstack on your own cloud.
 - [Massdriver](https://www.massdriver.cloud/) - Platform Engineering for Growing Software Teams.
 Faster feature development through self-service.
 - [Northflank](http://northflank.com/) Deploy (code / databases / jobs) in seconds
 - [Nullstone](https://www.nullstone.io/) - Ship like a startup.
 Manage infrastructure like an enterprise.
 Full stack apps and environments on your cloud in moments.
-Unified developer platform.
-Secure and compliant infrastructure extensible with your own Terraform.
 - [Nucleus](https://www.nucleuscloud.com/) - The easiest way to build, deploy and manage services on Kubernetes.
 - [Opsly](http://opslycloud.com) - There's a faster way to cloud infrastructure.
 Build, deploy and manage any Application or Cloud Service on AWS / GCP / Azure.
 - [Ploi](https://ploi.io/) - Deploy your next server in a few clicks.
-We take all the difficult work out of your hands, so you can focus on doing what you love: developing your application.
 - [Porter](https://www.getporter.dev/) - A modern app platform in your own cloud.
 Porter is a fully-managed PaaS that lets teams automate DevOps.
-Deploy and manage apps within AWS, GCP, DO, and more
-- [Setops](https://www.setops.co/) - Cloud Deployment Made For Developers.
-Run containers, databases and more in your own AWS account within minutes.
-No Ops knowledge needed.
 - [Qovery](http://quovery.com) - Deliver Self-Service Infrastructure Faster.
-Qovery turns your existing Infrastructure as Code and Kubernetes manifests into repeatable blueprints for complete environments.
 - [Zeet](http://zeet.co) - Simplify operations across your clouds.
-Zeet centralizes operating your services, apps, and infra giving teammates the ability to provision and manage resources through reusable templates.
 - [Stacktape](https://www.stacktape.com/) - Makes DevOps simple, allowing developers to deploy and run full-stack applications on AWS entirely on their own.
-Production-ready in minutes, not months.